rwxp/rwxp/README.md

 Web development, design and analysis of algorithms, numerical methods, programming languages, among others.

-I'm looking to collaborate on a large web development project and learn more about it.
+I'd like to be involved in a web development project and learn more about it.